isaacfallon/10-Challenge-SVG-Logo-Maker/README.md

 I built this application as a way to easily create an SVG logo based on user input for shape type, shape colour, text within the shape and text colour.
 This application removes any barriers required for understanding how to create an SVG file and therefore makes it extremely easy to make one from scratch.

-By completing this project, I gained a solid understanding of how to utilise Javascript classes and import them throughout other files in the project.
+By completing this project, I gained a solid understanding of how to utilise Javascript classes and import them throughout other files in a project.
 I also feel more comfortable implementing tests and better understand their usefulness when used correctly.

 ### Video showing how the application works: